When I searched for a symbol for highly sensitive people, I could not find any. So I drew one myself! This article explains the meaning behind it.

-I love it.
-I see the H, S & P. I also see the ‘i’ as an exclamation mark, a joyous exclamation and celebration of who we are! - One of the members of the group
+I love it and see the H, S & P. I also see the ‘i’ as an exclamation mark, a joyous exclamation and celebration of who we are! – One of the members of the group

 Ultimately, almost 400 members liked my post and almost 90 commented upon the topic.
 I felt amazed by the enthusiasm of everyone.
 It actually motivated me to start this brand together with Riny.
 This positivity was just what we needed to start HiSensitives!

 The symbol stands for acceptance and identification with the personality trait.
-It aims to connect people with the trait and bring them together.
-When I designed it, I was inspired by symbols such as the peace sign or the breast cancer awareness symbol.
-I wanted to create something similar for HSP's.
-Many people still don't know of the trait, and I hope that this symbol can help to create more awareness.
+Moreover, it aims to connect people with the trait and bring them together.
+When I designed it, I felt inspired by symbols such as the peace sign or the breast cancer awareness symbol.
+I wanted to create something similar for HSP’s.
+Many people still don’t know of the trait, and I hope that this symbol can help to create more awareness.

 The response that I got after designing the symbol, was overwhelming.
 In fact, a few days after I shared it, somebody got a tattoo of my drawing!
 The feeling that somebody uses your artwork on their body, is amazing.
 I thought that I would be the only one to get it inked on my body, but I am glad to see that this symbol reasonates with more people.